Azure/container-actions/README.md

 This repository contains GitHub Actions to [log in to a private container registry](https://docs.docker.com/engine/reference/commandline/login/) such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
 Once login is done, the next set of actions in the workflow can perform tasks such as building, tagging and pushing containers.

+[GitHub actions for Kubernetes](https://github.com/Azure/k8s-actions) for deploying to a Kubernetes cluster for example Azure Kubernetes service (AKS).
+Similarly, there are actions for deploying to [Azure Web App for Containers](https://github.com/Azure/appservice-actions).

 ## Usage
 Detailed usage information for individual commands can be found in their respective directories.